 What is the AEL?

-Decades of Partnership: Ohio Division of Wildlife - The Aquatic Ecology Laboratory (AEL) holds a more than 30 year partnership with the Ohio Division of Wildlife (DOW) in which we work with DOW scientists to answer questions in fisheries ecology and conservation in Lake Erie and Ohio's inland waters.
-See our page on this partnership for a more in depth look at 30 years of working together.
+Decades of Partnership: Ohio Division of Wildlife - The Aquatic Ecology Laboratory (AEL) holds a more than 30 year partnership with the Ohio Department of Natural Resources, Division of Wildlife (DOW) in which our faculty, postdocs, and students work with DOW biologists and scientists to answer questions in fisheries ecology and conservation in Lake Erie and inland lakes/reservoirs throughout Ohio

 Outreach is one of the AEL's core principles because we believe it paves the way for stewardship.
 We don't believe science can be complete without effectively sharing findings, so we work hard at sharing ours.
 See more information on our outreach page.